Silver Criteria

 High Value Food Retrieval

-Using a high value food, i.e. hotdog or chicken, handler throws the food for dog.
+Using a high value food, handler throws the food at least 1 body length away.
 Dog must retrieve item to hand without taking a bite.
 Please ensure that whatever you use is safe to be swallowed.
+Please ensure food is without any packaging so dog can eat it if they choose.

 Dog puts a minimum of 3 items into a suitcase, then zips the suitcase shut.